+- executive management

-- board - company secretary
+- company secretary

+- board

 The board acknowledges its responsibility as the custodian of corporate governance for the group and guides and directs the roles, responsibilities and conduct by means of the governance framework and the related policy suite by means of the board charter, committee charters, group approvals framework and schedule of authorities and board policies.
+Further details can be found in the corporate governance report forming part of the IAR.